 SELECT SECOND('00:12:22');

-In this example, we will show you, how to use this Second function on a table data.
+This example shows you how to use this one on table data.
 Here, we are returning the seconds value from the Hire Date column.

 SELECT EmpID,